hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 machinery to *simulate* consciousness, and one might ask how this could be possible if it did not have conscious experience to begin with.
 I will explore this possibility in Part II.
-But if such an analogue is possible, it would answer Daniel Dennett's mocking rejoinder to Nagel, "What is it like for there to be something it is like to be something?"
+But if such an analogue exists, even in principle, it would answer Daniel Dennett's mocking rejoinder to Nagel, "What is it like for there to be something it is like to be something?"
 <!-- (This clearly has functional aspects, but it is the qualitative aspects